-The policy sets out minimum requirements for applications and where appropriate, guidance on what would and what would not be acceptable.
-The policy also sets out in some circumstances technical details to be covered in applications.
+The policy sets out minimum requirements for applications and, where appropriate, guidance on what would and what would not be acceptable.
+The policy also sets out the technical details that need to be covered in some applications.

 The requirements for each type of licence differ.
-The policy explains in detail what must be submitted to the Council to make an application valid.
+The policy explains in detail what you must submit to us to make an application valid.

-In each case there is an administration fee to pay in order that the application can be logged, considered and determined.
-The fees will differ by application type with the size of the fee being proportionate to the amount of time and resources it takes to determine an application of that particular type.
+There is an administration fee for each case so the application can be logged, considered and determined.
+The fees differ by application type, proportionate to the amount of time and resources it takes to determine an application of that particular type.

-Where a licence is granted it will be subject to a number of standard conditions; additionally special conditions relating to a particular location or a specific proposal may also be imposed.
-The conditions vary by application type and are set out in the policy so that potential applicants can familiarise themselves with the conditions in advance of making an application.
+Licences are subject to a number of standard conditions.
+Special conditions relating to a particular location or a specific proposal may also be imposed.
+The conditions vary by application type.
+They are set out in the policy so potential applicants can check the conditions before they make an application.